DevWonder01/DevWonder01/README.md

-# Hi there 👋

-I'm a Software Engineer and Founder with **over 9 years of experience** architecting and building mission-critical software in the decentralized finance (DeFi) and high-performance computing space.
+Software Engineer and Founder with **over 9 years of experience** architecting and building mission-critical software in the decentralized finance (DeFi) and high-performance computing space.
 My expertise lies in creating robust, secure, and scalable systems from the ground up, transforming complex financial concepts into production-ready applications.

 ### 🛠️ Core Competencies & Technology Stack